spotinst/help/src/docs/eco/getting-started/connect-azure-mosp.md

 3. For the first user, click Invite.
 This sends a notification to the Eco guest user via email.

 <img src="/connect-your-cloud-provider/_media/connect-azure-ea-n008.png" width="500" />

-## What’s Next?

- Learn [how Eco works](eco/azure-tutorials/) to provide significant savings on your cloud spend.